Travel Advisory for Republic of Chile

 Don't

-- Public Alcohol: Do not consume alcohol in public spaces like streets or parks, as it is illegal and subject to fines.
+- Do not drink alcohol in public places like streets, parks, or inside parked vehicles, as it is prohibited by law.

 Advisory Comparison by Government Source